NV Energy and Solar Net Metering: The Past, Present and Future

 In the summer of 2015, like in past years, Nevada had reached its renewable energy cap.
 That May, legislators passed Senate Bill 374, moving the decision to the Nevada Public Utility Commission (PUCN).

-In August that year, the PUCN extended the current net metering rate through the end of the year, offering a glimmer of hope.
+In August of 2015, the PUCN extended the net metering rate through the end of the year, offering a glimmer of hope.
 However, when December came, they voted to implement NV Energy’s anti-solar energy proposal.
-This proposal allowed NV Energy to charge all solar customers 40 percent more for fixed fees and cut their excess metering rates by 50 percent.
+This proposal allowed NV Energy to charge all solar customers 40 percent more for fixed fees and cut their excess generation metering rates by 50 percent.

 Unfortunately, for legal reasons, Sandoval could not intervene in the PUCN’s decision.
 In response to the PUCN’s decision, Governor Sandoval requested that the Nevada Bureau of Consumer Protection file a motion to block the ruling.

-The PUCN’s decision affected everyone with a solar installation, regardless of when their arrays had been installed.
+The PUCN’s decision affected everyone with residential solar, regardless of the installation date.
 It forced solar companies to pull out of the state, leaving many without jobs.
 In response, rallies and protests ensued.

 Nevada’s Current Net Metering Decision: Assembly Bill 405